th-we/deskflow-wiki/Clang‐Format-Tips-&-Tricks.md

 - You don't need to worry about the code style while developing, reducing cognitive load.
 - Reduces debates over subjective style preferences in code reviews.
 - Saves time by automating formatting tasks that would otherwise be done manually.
-- Ensures consistent formatting across the entire codebase, making it easier for teams to work together.
+- Ensures consistent formatting across the entire codebase, making it easier for people to work together.
 - Helps with code refactoring by keeping the formatting clean during changes.
 - Can be easily integrated into CI/CD pipelines for automatic checks.